Educate 2 lead

 Educate 2 Lead (E2L), a partnership between Water Education for Latino Leaders (WELL) and the California African American Water Education Foundation (CAAWEF), is a statewide initiative designed for mid-level managers in California’s water and energy sectors.
 The program equips professionals with the skills, knowledge, and confidence needed to meet their professional career goals.

-Participants engage in five in-person sessions designed to foster practical leadership skills and professional growth.
+Participants engage in four in-person sessions designed to foster practical leadership skills and professional growth.
 The curriculum, shaped by industry leaders from the water and energy sectors, centers on self-awareness, inclusive leadership, and fostering innovation.
-The sessions are further supported by academic leaders from the University of Southern California (USC) and Claremont Graduate University.
+The sessions are further supported by academic leaders from Claremont Graduate University.
 The cohort size will be limited to 18 participants to ensure deep engagement.

 Meet the faculty and pracademics!